EnterpriseDB/repmgr/README.md

       2 | standby |                1 | test    | node2 | host=repmgr_node2 dbname=repmgr user=repmgr |           |      100 | t
     (2 rows)

-The standby server now has a copy of records for all servers in the replication cluster.
+The standby server now has a copy of the records for all servers in the replication cluster.
 Note that the relationship between master and standby is explicitly defined via the `upstream_node_id` value, which shows here that the standby's upstream server is the replication cluster master.
 While of limited use in a simple master/standby replication cluster, this information is required to effectively manage cascading replication (see below).

 Advanced options for cloning a standby
 --------------------------------------

-The above section demonstrates the simplest possible way to clone a standby server.
-Depending on your situation, finer-grained control over the cloning process may be necessary.
+The above section demonstrates the simplest possible way to cloneb a standby server.
+Depending on your circumstances, finer-grained controlover the cloning process may be necessary.

 ### pg_basebackup options when cloning a standby